Semilinear equations for non-local operators: beyond the fractional Laplacian: Auxiliary results in bounded open sets

 \subsection{Kato class revisited}

 In this subsection we give a sufficient condition for a function of the distance to the boundary to be in the Kato class $\JJ$.
-First, in the same way as in \cite[two displays below (1.9)]{BJK}, we have that
+First, note that by \eqref{e:poisson-kernel} and \eqref{e:killing}, we have that

 Recall from \eqref{e:killing-fn-estimate} that $\kappa_D(x)\asymp V(\d(x))^{-2}$.
 The first part of the following result is an analogue of \cite[Lemma 1.26]{BJK}. \begin{lemma} Let $f:(0,\infty)\to [0, \infty)$ be bounded on $(0,M]$ for every $M>0$, and $\lim_{t\to \infty}f(t)/t=0$.